大橙子网站建设,新征程启航

 The statement in Example 4-10

-range-hashpartitioned table.
+creates a range-hashpartitioned table.
 Four range partitions are created, each containing eight subpartitions.
 Because the subpartitions are not named, system generated names are assigned, but the STORE IN clause distributes them across the 4 specified tablespaces (ts1, ...,ts4).

 CREATE TABLE sales